 A black-owned professional accounting and CPA licensed firm lead by principals who do the work and sign off on your financials.
 They are representing for profits, non profits, individuals with tax return needs and corporations.
 Sambookolo and Associates CPA LLC is an expert auditing firm and conducts contract compliance auditing and other forms of sophisticated auditing for Fortune 1000 sized firms.
 Learn more online at www.sambookolo.com

-Business History:The printed edition of The Black Pages of New England directory was an important Boston area Yellow Pages style directory of businesses in a print format ( 1990 - 2008), that made it simple to shop with black-owned businesses in New England.
-Affectionately, known as The Black Pages (BPO), it was a platform for small and large Black-owned companies to be seen, and for regional corporations to make their brands known to readers of the book.
+30 years of Black Boston Business History:The printed edition of The Black Pages of New England directory published by Thelma Sullivan was an important Boston area Yellow Pages style directory of businesses in a print format ( 1990 - 2008), that made it simple to shop with black-owned businesses in New England.
+Affectionately, known as The Black Pages (BPO), but not longer in print, it was a platform for small and large Black-owned companies to be seen, and for regional corporations to make their brands known to readers of the book.

-During the show the founder said "when the BlackPages began in the 90's, the organization reached out to others across the United States about providing Black-Owned business listings in other cities and regions."
-Now there are Blackpage editions all over the country so make sure you add the word online when searching for the made-in-Massachusetts version of The Black Pages.
+The BlackPages reached out to others across the United States about providing Black-Owned business listings in other cities and regions."
+Now there are Blackpage versions everywhere in the USA.

 The Negro Motorist Green Book, (1936-1964) was a model Black business directory in print that became the bible of travel for Black motorists.
 Made by a mailman and published when society separated Blacks from whites at drinking fountains, bathrooms, housing and public establishments, the Green Book provided Blacks with places to eat, stay and buy from that welcomed them.
 Over 50 locations were in Massachusetts at the time.
 The Green Book covered much of North America, including most of the United States and parts of Canada, Mexico, the Caribbean, and Bermuda.

-Black Business Article FeatureAboutBlackBoston.com examined the Marley Coffee company and explains how "JAMN JAVA, Inc." leveraged the Bob Marley name brand, coffee and the social value of organic sustainability to build a business and extend a legend.
+Black Business Article FeatureAboutBlackBostonOnline examined the Marley Coffee company's startup history and this is what we found.
+"JAMN JAVA, Inc." leveraged the Bob Marley name brand, coffee and the social value of organic sustainability to build a business and extend a legend.